 Agent Selection

-Let’s look at each agent, including backstory, ability, kit, impact, and difficulty.
+Let’s look at each agent, including the backstory, ability, kit, impact, and difficulty.

 Don’t ignore the difficulty rating.
 Some agents have great abilities and kits but are more difficult to play with.
 They require an experienced gamer.